 Just as it sounds you will get a fixed payment for your work.
 It may be anywhere from $50 to $1000.
 Usually, it is closer to $50 than $1000.

 With royalty shares, you are splitting royalties with book owners.
 You get 50% of royalties, another 50% goes to book owner.
 Royalty is going to be 40% of a sale.
-Which means from 10$ audiobook you are getting 20% and that is 2$.
+This means from 10$ audiobook you are getting 20% and that is 2$.

 Royalty shares plus